wendelaQuist/Cyber_security/BOK.md

 ## CSRF

-Cross-site request forgery is a way to partially bypass the same-origin policy.
-This way hackers can get remote control and change information like email adresses and passwords.
+Cross-site request forgery is a way to partially bypass the Same-Origin Policy.
+This way hackers can customize requests.
+This method can cause email adresses and passwords to change to lock the user out, or to completely delete user accounts.

+#

+## Penetration testing

+To detect and resolve high risks in a company, they can choose to be pentested.
+At first it's important to gather information about vulnerabilities, exploits and weaknesses by executing a **reconnaissance pen test**.
+This means scanning and/or testing networks, operating systems or other infrastructures.
+Once we found a backdoor somewhere in the system we will **infiltrate** so we can traffic unauthorized data and **exfiltrate**.